AndyStobirski/tabular-vis.js/README.md

 ## Running

-From the command prompt run the following:
+To run tabular-vis.js run the following command from the terminal:

 > npm run dev

-To start the application, which runs on http://localhost:3000/
+This will start the application in your default browser using the URL http://localhost:3000/

 ## Previous version